Top CAN-SPAM Act Text Rules for Blocking Spam

 Here are some preventive measures you can try:

 1. Add your number to the national Do Not Call list.
-It might not stop scammers, but registering your number on the Do Not Call registry prevents companies and legal marketers from texting you
+It might not stop scammers, but registering your number on the Do Not Call registry prevents companies and marketers from texting you

 2. Filter out spam texts on iPhone or block them on Android using the built-in features that your device offers